illinois-data-curation/is477-fa24-AirQuality/StatusReport.md

 ### Task 1: Data Collection
 - **Status**: Completed
 - **Artifacts**: CDC Wonder API: https://wonder.cdc.gov/cmf-icd10.html, EPA API: https://aqs.epa.gov/aqsweb/documents/data_api.html
 - **Description**: Initially, one of the datasets we were planning on using was not extremely valuable toward our final vision.
-Therefore, one of the first things we did was find one from the CDC that worked better with our project plan.
+Therefore, one of the first things we did was find a dataset from the CDC that worked better with our project plan.
 The first dataset we accessed was from the CDC Wonder API.
 According to the data use restrictions, we are using the data for analysis only and are making no attempts to learn the identities of people included in the data.
 We wanted to focus our research on the years 2000-2003, and extracted that specific data from the API into datasets within our "data" folder.
 Similarly with above, to get information on the air quality, we accessed the Air Quality System API given by the EPA.
 According to their license, the data is considered public domain, therefore we can use the data without need for explicit permission.
 We also took the data from this and included it in our "data folder" for the corresponding years.

 ### Task 2: Data Cleaning
 - **Status**: Completed
-- **Description**: Looking at out two types of datasets, we were planning on merging the two.
+- **Description**: Looking at our two types of datasets, we were planning on merging the two.
 However, they were formatted differently and in order to combine the two we would need to perform some cleaning.
 This included cleaning the "County" variable in the CDC dataset and we would need to split it into just the County name since the variable included the state code in it as well.

 ### Task 3: Data Integration
 - **Status**: Completed
 - **Description**: In order to integrate the data, we combined the EPA data by year since they are all different files.
-We then marged the two datasets together by state.
+We then merged the two datasets together by state.

 ---